Weddings at Bracknell Registry Office (now relocated at South Hill Park) Bracknell Berkshire

-And yes the correct term is "Register Office" not "Registry Office" though the two are often used interchangeably!
-There is plenty of onsite free car parking a couple of minutes walk from the Office.
+Yes the correct term is "Register Office" not "Registry Office" though the two are often used interchangeably!

 The Bracknell registrars have had a very low key informal approach to their duties for a number of years now and this makes the work of professional photographers and videographers that much easier.
 Indeed the staff have a customer satisfaction survey for their wedding clients and its clear they do everything they can to make the ceremony as pleasant as they possibly can.
 Bravo the Bracknell staff!

 And an alternative layout of the Syrett Suite.

 A great thing about small intimate ceremonies is that often it is possible to shoot some terrific character shots of the guests close up before the ceremony begins.
 And often it may be years since such photos were last taken, making them especially valuable.
 Here we see the Groom's dad.
 Our fella is called Hamish so no prizes for guessing from where he hails - and it becomes even more obvious when you hear the sound track of the video!

 Here our groom listens attentively to the registrars every word.